ameliawong1/Recipe-Rating-Analysis/README.md

   frameborder="0"
 ></iframe>
 I repeated the same steps using the calories column.
 Again, I observed a significant difference, with the actual test statistic in the extreme end of the null distribution.

+**Null Hypothesis**: There is no difference in average calories between recipes with and without a description.
+Any difference is due to random chance.

+**Alternative Hypothesis**: There is a difference in average calories between recipes with and without a description.

 **Conclusion**: Since the missingness in description correlates with observed variables (ingredients and calories) but not unobserved variables, we conclude that the mechanism is **Missing At Random (MAR)**.